samuelweiler/bulk-rr/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on August 19, 2017.
+   This Internet-Draft will expire on January 4, 2018.

 Copyright Notice